 Knowing that, Norris challenges us to consider: Now what will we do?

-Jim McDermott (he/him) is a freelance magazine and screenwriter and an editor at America magazine.
+Jim McDermott (he/him) is a freelance writer for magazines and the screen, and an editor at America magazine.

 Support American Theatre: a just and thriving theatre ecology begins with information for all.
 Please join us in this mission by making a donation to our publisher, Theatre Communications Group.
 When you support American Theatre magazine and TCG, you support a long legacy of quality nonprofit arts journalism.
 Click here to make your fully tax-deductible donation today!